What We Look for in The Perfect House Sit

 Disclosure: We may receive a commission for links on our blog.
 You don’t have to use our links, but we’re very appreciative when you do.
 Thanks again for your support, we hope you find our posts and information helpful!

-House sitting is a great way of reducing lodging expenses while traveling.
-It’s also a great way to have many of the comforts of home while traveling.
-We find that settling into a new city in a hotel is a dry, sterile experience.
+House sitting is a great way of reducing lodging expenses while traveling!
+Plus, if you find that staying in a hotel is a dry, sterile experience, house sitting is a wonderful solution! .

 Wondering where we find our house sitting opportunities?
 We've had great success using Trustedhousesitters.com!
 It's easy to use, well designed, and they're constantly updating and improving their website.
 They even have a mobile app!